 Each year 100 billion business cards are produced worldwide leading to the potential loss of approaching 6 million trees.
 Perhaps more shocking is the fact that within a week after receiving a business card, almost 90% of them are thrown away.
 Some of these cards will be recycled, but many will find their way into landfill.

 42% of wood harvested globally is used to make paper, often leading to deforestation and habitat destruction.
 The use of so many trees to make paper is of major concern since 50% of all terrestrial carbon is stored in trees – making them a crucial buffer to ward off climate change.

 These are thoughts that few of us will have when we add yet another business card to our collection.

-Environmental Impact of Business Cards
+Environmental Impacts of Business Cards

 In the United States paper manufacturing uses the largest quantity of process water per unit of final product with an astonishing 324 litres of water being required to make 1 kilogramme of paper.

 The adverse environmental impacts associated with paper include other negative externalities such as energy consumption in transport and handling and after use in the waste management process.
 Paper comprises 50% of business waste, 33% of municipal waste and 25% of waste going to landfill.

-- Reinventing Business Cards: Environmental Perspectives - April 27, 2016
+- Reinventing Business Cards: Environmental Perspectives - January 25, 2023